-This type of paper (Canson XL is a popular one) is perfect for testing out techniques, brush strokes, and colors.
+This type of paper is perfect for testing out techniques, brush strokes, and colors.

 And speaking of colors…

 Prep and Swatch Your Colors Ahead of Time

 Prepping and testing your colors is super important!
 One of our artists from the Watercolor Summit®, Ashley Prejoles, did this before painting a large wet-on-wet sunset piece, and there’s no way she could have gotten the smooth blended colors that she did if she hadn’t prepped her paints beforehand.

 Divide Your Paper Into Smaller Sections

-You can cut it ahead of time, or you can use tape to section off halves or quadrants, especially if you’re working on a block of paper that’s glued on the edges (instead of tearing the sheet off, cutting it, and defeating the purpose of having a nice block of paper to keep your paper flat).
+You can cut it ahead of time, or you can use tape to section off halves or quadrants, especially if you’re working on a block of paper that’s glued on the edges (instead of tearing the sheet off, cutting it, and defeating the purpose of having a nice block to keep your paper flat).

 This will allow you to work smaller and really make the most of your nice cotton paper!
 Plus, small projects are less intimidating AND faster to complete.

 Just like learning any skill, art is a lot easier when you have experts to guide you along a proven path, especially if you’re not confident with your techniques and you’re just sort of “playing.”

 Playing with watercolors is totally fine, but to have purposeful and productive “playtime,” you really need to learn what to do first.
 That’s why we created the Watercolor Summit®, which brings together your favorite artists to help you create really fun projects WHILE learning essential watercolor techniques that will take you beyond the beginner level.
 You can click here to see all of our watercolor classes.